Safety 📅 2026-03-29 ⏱ 11 min read

 1. They Refuse Video Calls

 The excuses cycle like clockwork.
 Their camera is broken.
 The lighting is bad.
 They're too shy.
 They'll do it next week when they get their new phone.
-Real people who are interested in you don't dodge video calls for weeks.
-Catfish can't show their real face because it doesn't match the photos they sent.
+If video calls keep getting pushed off for weeks, that is a strong reason to verify the identity more carefully.

 2. Their Photos Look Too Polished

-Every photo looks professionally shot.
-Perfect lighting, perfect angles, model level attractive.
-Most people's camera rolls are full of mediocre selfies and bad lighting.
-If every photo looks magazine-ready, it came from someone's Instagram or modeling portfolio.
+Every photo looks professionally shot, with polished lighting, flattering angles, and unusually consistent presentation.
+Most people's camera rolls are more mixed than that.
+If every photo looks magazine-ready, it is worth checking whether the images came from someone else's Instagram or modeling portfolio.

 3. They Escalate Emotionally Too Fast